-For oil exporters, a falling oil price is bad news.
-Many oil exporting countries rely on tax revenue from oil production to fund government spending.
+For oil exporters, a fall in oil price is damaging to the economy.
+Many oil-exporting countries rely on tax revenue from oil production to fund government spending.
 For example, Russia gains 70% of all tax revenues from oil and gas.
 Falling oil prices will lead to a government budget deficit, and will require either higher taxes or government spending cuts.
-Other oil exporters like Venezuela are relying on oil revenues to fund generous social spending.
+Other oil exporters like Venezuela have relied in the past on oil revenues to fund generous social spending.
 A fall in oil prices could lead to a significant budget deficit and social problems.

 Usually falling oil prices would be welcomed by oil importing countries.
 However, many are deeply fearful about prospects for the European and global economy.